-Every town, city or village has a story to tell about life during the conflict, but in Southend-on-Sea, due to the importance of what Southend Pier was to become during WW2, there is a crucial role to reveal and explore that has never been studied in detail.
-Much of this history will soon become harder to collect and that is why we need your help to work across generations to learn what makes the Southend community unique in WW2.
+Every town, city or village has a story to tell about life during the conflict, but in Southend-on-Sea, due to the importance of what Southend Pier was to become during WW2, there is a wealth of opportunity to explore personal histories that have never been studied.
+If you would like to learn more about what we can offer to support your lesson regarding Southend in WW2, please do get in touch.

-The HMS Leigh Team of experts and volunteers wants to offer a new way to share this story with students of any age, that enables everyone to feel part of our history by providing teachers with accurate and inspiring source materials.
+The HMS Leigh Team of experts and volunteers want to offer a new way to share this story with students of any age, that enables everyone to engage with our history and provides teachers with accurate and first-hand inspiring local source materials.

-It makes sense that at this time where young people have had to stay home and apart from each other to try and find ways that we can come together to share in their creativity.
+It makes sense that at this time where young people have had to stay home and apart from each other to try and find ways that they can come together to share in their creativity.